poidasmith/mc_enchanted_sign/README.md

 ## Template

 The addon uses a simple templating format for easy definition of structures that can be stamped in any direction
+* Define variables that are mapped to blocks (or use $ prefix for entities)
+* Draw the cube by setting variables in layers from bottom to top
+* The template orientation is facing north
+* Use tileData argument in the variable to rotate blocks as required
+* Optionally specify a base/foundation layer with a margin (e.g. to have a layer of grass underneath the structure)
+* Optionally specify an offset (e.g. to place one block layer)

 <pre>
 # A village house with bed, double-chest, crafting table